 In partnership with Women in Seafood Australasia, mental health is one of SIA’s main priorities.

-Not all are fishers are okay – and that is not okay.
+Not all are fishers are okay – and that’s not okay.

-SIA has successfully lobbied the Federal Government to provide industry-specific funding for a mental health support program, as provided many other sectors including land-based farmers and builders.
+As part of SIA’s 2019 Federal Election package we successfully lobbied the Federal Government to provide funding for an industry-specific mental health pilot program, as provided many other sectors including land-based farmers, mining and construction industries.

 If you, or someone you know, needs help or support please call: